 Rotations are an important part of the PharmD curriculum.
 They begin the summer following completion of the third year of studies and include real-life clinical experiences.
 Working under the supervision of preceptors, senior pharmacy students rotate through hospitals, pharmacies, and specialty clinics throughout the state.
 Spending six weeks at each rotation site, fourth year pharmacy students receive essential on-the-job training and experience and are exposed to a variety of fields.

 The Skaggs School of Pharmacy and Pharmaceutical Sciences recognizes the value of a global education.
 Academic learning experiences abroad expose students to pharmacy practice in a different cultural context and provide opportunities to experience healthcare from an international perspective.
-Students gain insights into culture, communication, and relationships.
-These experiences will challenge the student to examine existing thoughts and practices and connects students to practitioners and students around the world.

 In addition to the established international partner sites listed here, students can work with the Office of Experiential Programs to establish a new site.
 Contact the Office of Experiential Programs for more information.

 The work performed by preceptors in supervising and training pharmacy students is valued by the Skaggs School of Pharmacy and Pharmaceutical Sciences.
 Accreditation standards require students to complete substantial amounts of experiential training and it is recognized that CU Pharmacy would not meet accreditation standards without the support of the practice community in providing practice sites and preceptors, including community pharmacists, health systems pharmacists and providers in the medical community.

 Beginning July 1, 2012, the State of Colorado no longer requires preceptors to be licensed.
 CU Pharmacy asks that preceptors be practicing for at least 1 year before becoming a preceptor.
 Please contact Wendy Anderson to become a preceptor.

 Preceptor Development (FREE CE!)